 It fills me with energy and motivation, especially in the times when I’m feeling depleted, to feel like I’m doing something that is meaningful and worthwhile, such as encouraging better health for everyone through more fresh, conscious eating and supporting farmers (and farming companies) that have dedicated their lives to feeding the people of our country.

 Recently, I attended the Southeast Produce Council Southern Innovations conference.
 Through the Southern Roots group, I was able to spend bonding time with the women involved in produce careers there.
 The passion these women share–and expressed–for growing fruits and vegetables is inspiring.
 Fruits and vegetables are the cornerstone of our health, and these women's commitment to our having these foods readily available and on our plates makes me that much more passionate about produce, too.

 I want to express my gratitude to the women of produce who are dedicated to providing good health and good nutritious foods for us all.
 While spending time with the women of Southeastern produce farms, I was able to hear a plethora of reasons as to why they loved to be a part of the "growing process."
 They communicated their unique passions for the produce industry, helping realize that the heart of the matter is helping to offer a more healthy life through healthy food.
 While nutritious food can't cure all our aches and pains, it is an absolute necessity to optimal health and well-being.

 I’m grateful to be a part of this agricultural world.
 I’m proud to exercise my voice and my “girl power” in a world that needs more women’s voices, opinions and passion.
-The more we come together–in anything and everything–the more positive change and healing we have within our grasp.
+Not to knock the men, because the ag world is filled with so many great ones!
+I just feel that the more we ALL come together–in anything and everything, the more positive change and healing we have within our grasp.